peter/content-api-performance-test/README.md

 The motivation for these performance tests was to figure out if you can get sufficient performance with SQLite running in a single process on a single server.
 The use case I had in mind was a CMS backend (or similar type of app) exposing a classic CRUD/REST API.

+**Preliminary finding: on my M1 Macbook laptop both SQLite and Postgres can do around 10k read and write queries per second with a p99 response time of around 20 ms and request concurrency level of 100.
+This should be more than sufficient for most applications.**

 ## Performance Test Results Summary

 The [test runner](scripts/performance-test/run.js) is written in JavaScript and issues HTTP requests against a web server running on localhost on port 8888.
 The script will execute a certain number of tests in parallel (i.e. 100) and each test executes the following sequence of HTTP requests: